1998 •PlayStation 1

 The middle tier of compatibility, including Nintendo DS (B-), Nintendo 64 (B-), Dreamcast (C), and PSP (C), is where the buyer needs some honesty.
 These are usually the systems that separate a casual dabbler from a user who is happy tweaking emulator settings, testing cores, or accepting the occasional rough edge.

 JXD S5800 is best framed as a machine for players who want a balanced handheld that can stretch beyond the basics.
-The smartest handheld purchases usually happen when the buyer matches the hardware to a play style instead of falling for the loudest marketing line.
+That may sound obvious, but it is the difference between buying a handheld that becomes a habit and one that turns into a drawer resident.

 The horizontal shape matters here because it changes comfort, portability, and the kind of nostalgia the device leans into.
 The fact that it runs Android 4.2 also affects what kind of setup work, app ecosystem, and tinkering ceiling buyers should expect.